Comment on page

 Relative to some other packaging systems:

-- No scripts are executed post install
+No scripts are executed post “install”

-The commonly used
+The commonly used @

-syntax would pin the pkg to v20.1.x (@20.1.3
+syntax would evaluate to v20.1.x (@20.1.3

 Which will match node v20.1.3 up to but not including v21.